Nano1237/angular-git-api/README.md

 # angular-git-api

-A Git Api Module, written as "plug and play" module
+A Git Api Module, written as "plug and play" module.

 ## DEMO